-Debt settlement may be a great alternative to bankruptcy for many people.
-Debt settlement is a process where your debt settlement attorney negotiates the debt with creditors and debt collectors after a judgment has been entered against you.
-The goal of the attorney to reduce the debt by about 40-50% on average from the total balance, work out a manageable repayment plan, and then negotiate that the removal of the negative and derogatory account on your credit reports known in the industry as a tradeline deletion or tradeline suppression.
+Judgment settlement may be a great alternative to bankruptcy for many people.
+Judgment settlement and negotiation is a process where your debt settlement attorney negotiates the debt with creditors and debt collectors after a judgment has been entered against you.
+The goal of the attorney to reduce the total debt owed inclusive of interest, fees, and costs as much as possible and work out a manageable repayment plan, and then obtain a release of judgment.

-First, when you hire a skilled debt settlement attorney then the process starts with your attorney sending out a letter of representation to your creditors and debt collectors.
+First, when you hire a skilled judgment settlement and negotiation attorney then the process starts with your attorney sending out a letter of representation to your judgment creditor.
 With the sending out of the letter of representation the creditors and debt collectors are required by law to stop contacting you directly.
 That means no more collection phone calls, threatening letters in the mail, or emails being sent to you.
-Instead all communication will be directed to your attorney and your debt settlement attorney will work with the creditor and debt collectors’ legal team to resolve your matter and obtain a reduction of the balance, setup a repayment plan, and obtain a release of judgment for your.
+Instead all communication will be directed to your attorney and your judgment settlement and negotiation attorney will work with your creditor legal department to resolve your matter and obtain a reduction of the balance, setup a repayment plan, and obtain a release of judgment for your.

-Fifth, once an agreement in principle is reached your attorney will then draft a debt settlement contract with the debt collector, you will review the agreement to make sure it covers everything you wanted in a settlement and then when all parties sign the agreement, you will then start making payments on the payment plan and pay off your debt.
+Third, once an agreement in principle is reached your attorney will then draft a debt settlement agreement with the judgment creditor, you will review the agreement to make sure it covers everything you wanted in a settlement and then when all parties sign the agreement, you will then start making payments on the payment plan and pay off your debt.
 Once you have payments in full the judgment creditor will file the release of judgment with the court and provide you with an official copy of the release.

-How Much Does it Cost to Hire a Debt Settlement Attorney?
+How Much Does it Cost to Hire a Judgment Settlement Attorney?